haozheji/Sound-Seperation-and-Localization/README.md

 # Sound-Separation-and-Localization

-A pytorch implementation of Cross-Modal Sound Seperation and Localization.
+A pytorch implementation of Cross-Modal Sound Separation and Localization.

 ## Introduction

-The Sound Seperation part is an implementation of the model proposed in [the Sound of Pixels](https://arxiv.org/pdf/1804.03160.pdf).
+The Sound Separation part is an implementation of the model proposed in [the Sound of Pixels](https://arxiv.org/pdf/1804.03160.pdf).
 The Sound Localization part is composed of a detection module to first decompose the sound spacially and then seperate the sound grounding its visual correspondence.

 ## Getting Started